IN THIS ARTICLE

 What Is Data Visualization?

 Organizations with a lot of information at their disposal can quickly get overwhelmed by the amount of data available.
 Data analysts typically break the information down into actionable insights, which they present in the form of data visualizations.
-Seeing information from a large data set laid out in a clear, concise graphic often helps company officers and business stakeholders make decisions about the future direction of an organization.
+Apart from data analytics, Seeing information from a large data set laid out in a clear, concise graphic often helps company officers and business stakeholders make decisions about the future direction of an organization.

-The key to a great data visualization is finding the right patterns in data.
+The key to great data visualization is finding the right patterns in data.
 From there, you need the right data visualization tools to help you drill into the information and create graphics that provide clarity to audiences who don’t have an analytical or technical background.
 Let’s look at some common types of data visualizations you might want to make part of your everyday work and best practices on using data visualization techniques.

 7 Types of Data Visualizations and Steps To Use Them